-Staff must be aware of the wider, specific safeguarding issues, including behaviours associated with drug taking, alcohol abuse, truanting and sexting, all of which put children in danger.
-A longer list of such issues is in Part 1 of Keeping Children Safe in Education (2018), with links to further information about each issue, which staff must read and understand.
+Staff must be aware of the wider, specific safeguarding issues, including behaviours associated with drug taking, alcohol abuse, deliberately missing education and sexting, all of which put children in danger.
+A longer list of such issues is in Part I of Keeping Children Safe in Education (2019), with links to further information about each issue, which staff must read and understand.